 Conditions We Treat

 How the American Endovascular affiliated team of physicians can help treat Peripheral Artery Disease

 If you or someone you know may be suffering from Peripheral Artery Disease, it is critically important to be evaluated by a medical professional.
-The team at American Endovascular is at the forefront of the detection and treatment of PAD.
+The American Endovascular affiliated team of physicians is at the forefront of the detection and treatment of PAD.
 Our array of non-surgical, minimally invasive treatment options can restore blood flow and get you on the road to a healthier, happier life.

 Breakthrough Treatment Options

 In just the last five years, the treatment of PAD has taken a great leap forward.
-The new Endovascular therapies and technologies available at American Endovascular can provide significant improvement in the lives of those living with PAD.
+The new endovascular therapies and technologies available can provide significant improvement in the lives of those living with PAD.
 The American Endovascular affiliated team of physicians has a proven track record of success at preventing the progression of PAD.
-We save the limbs that others can’t.
+They save the limbs that others can’t.

 Their minimally invasive-image guided treatment options include:

-- Atherectomy—This procedure has evolved with cutting edge advances including orbital, rotational, and diamond coated surfaces technology as well as laser to remove or modify plaque from a clogged blood vessel.
+- Atherectomy—This procedure has evolved with cutting edge advances including orbital, rotational, and diamond-coated surfaces technology as well as a laser to remove or modify plaque from a clogged blood vessel.
 The catheter is inserted via a minimally invasive incision in the artery.
 Atherectomy is particularly useful for treating arteries or blood vessels that are not easily treated with stents.

 - Angioplasty— Angioplasty uses a low profile catheter with an inflatable balloon to stretch the affected artery open.
 The balloon is used to stretch the affected artery open, restoring blood flow.

 - Stent– A host of different metallic based implantable devices will be inserted into the artery to provide a new skeletal framework to strengthen the walls and help it remain open.
 Some of the stents may have drug eluding properties to prevent blood clotting and increase longevity.
 In certain circumstances, some stents may have woven mesh or a covered wall to increase longevity and durability.